hyperledger/fabric/examples/configtxupdate/README.md

 ```
 curl -X POST --data-binary @genesis_block.pb http://127.0.0.1:7059/protolator/decode/common.Block > genesis_block.json
 ```
-Edit the `genesis_block.json` file in your favorite JSON editor, or manipulate it programatically, here, we use the JSON CLI tool `jq`.
+Edit the `genesis_block.json` file in your favorite JSON editor, or manipulate it programmatically, here, we use the JSON CLI tool `jq`.
 For simplicity, we are editing the batch size for the channel, because it is a single numeric field, but any edits, including policy and MSP edits may be made here.
 ```
 $ export MAXBATCHSIZEPATH=".data.data[0].payload.data.config.channel_group.groups.Orderer.values.BatchSize.value.max_message_count"
 # Display the old batch size